-The Absent Listener is a series of pieces derived exclusively from long duration soundscape recordings made at my home, a rural property 22 KM west of the village of South River, Ontario, Canada.
+The Absent Listener is a ongoing series of pieces derived exclusively from unsupervised soundscape recordings made for several days at a time at my home, a rural property 22 KM west of the village of South River, Ontario, Canada.

-The recordings ran unattended anywhere from 24 to 120 hours.
-I approached the recording process in this way so that my presence has a recordist had as little influence as possible on anything that might be heard in the recordings.
-Also, it was a way for me to keep listening to the soundscape of a rural property that was important to me while circumstances in my life were causing me to spend a lot of time away from it.
+By unsupervised I mean that the recording equipment records without my presence on site.
+I only check on the site about every 12-15 hours to switch out batteries and to make small adjustments.
+The recording process is approached in this way so that my presence has as little influence as possible on anything that might be heard in the recordings.
+Also, the project began at a time when I wanted to stay engaged in the soundscape of my home surroundings while circumstances in my life were causing me to spend a lot of time away from it.

 The project began in February-May 2019 with an “open microphone” soundscape stream hosted on the locusonus world-wide network of open microphones.
 During this period I was recording directly to a laptop using AC power so I was able to make recordings that lasted uninterrupted for several days.